 When people begin talking about their dream gardens with friends and family they are often surprised to find what is an ideal garden for them is completely different from what others would want.
 This is why it is important to take the time to map out exactly what would make you happy before you venture off to the nursery.
 If you aren’t sure about what you want your garden to develop into, it can be all too easy to create the masterpiece of someone else’s dream.

-When some people talk about creating their dream garden they are thinking of individual vegetables, herbs, and fruits they can grow and enjoy throughout the year.
+When some people talk about creating their dream garden, they are thinking of individual vegetables, herbs, and fruits they can grow and enjoy throughout the year.
 Planning the perfect planting sequence and use of space is something to be savored and enjoyed.
-A large vegetable garden can take a substantial amount of time to prepare the seedlings and care for during the long months of growing.
-Then there is the time required to preserve and use the harvest as it rolls in.
-Then there is the collection of leaves and mulching to ensure the soil is ready for the next planting season.
+A large vegetable garden can take a substantial amount of time to prepare the seedlings and care for them during the long months of growing.
+Then, there is the time required to preserve and use the harvest as it rolls in.
+Then, there is the collection of leaves and mulching to ensure the soil is ready for the next planting season.

 For others, this is simply an overwhelming nightmare of a task that sounds far more like work than fun.
 For them, an edible garden may simply be a few kitchen planters filled with fresh herbs to elevate their meals.
 It may also be growing a few tomato and pepper plants on the balcony as part of an effort to spend a little more time connecting with nature in a large city.
 Edible gardens come in all shapes and sizes and levels of commitment.

-Similar to a Zen garden, a labyrinth or maze is a type of garden which uses hedges to create a space for people to meditate while they walk.
-These large spaces require detailed planning and cultivation and depending on the species used may take years or even decades to become fully optimized.
+Similar to a Zen garden, a labyrinth or maze is a type of garden that uses hedges to create a space for people to meditate while they walk.
+These large spaces require detailed planning and cultivation and, depending on the species used, may take years or even decades to become fully optimized.